-When in Athens, check the important landmarks, including the Acropolis and the Acropolis Museums and the different central neighborhoods, including Plaka, Anafiotika, the central Monastiraki Square, and check the change of the guard in Syntagma.
+When in Athens, check the important landmarks, including the Acropolis and the Acropolis Museums, and the different central neighborhoods, including Plaka, Anafiotika, and the central Monastiraki Square, and check the change of the guard in Syntagma.

-Moreover, Athens has fantastic nightlife, excellent hotels, interesting restaurants, open-air movie theaters (in summertime) and pubs to enjoy too.
+Moreover, Athens has fantastic nightlife, excellent hotels, exciting restaurants, open-air movie theaters (in summertime), and pubs to enjoy too.